zas97/2048-ai/README.md

 AI that uses monte carlo tree search to play 2048, it arrives consistenetly to the 4096 tile.

-TI only created the AI that makes decides the move to make, the rest of the code was forked from nneonneo.
+I only created the AI that makes decides the move to make, the rest of the code was forked from nneonneo.

 ## Building